AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 ## Other documentation

-- [Ordering the compiler's passes](commentary/compiler/opt-ordering) discusses the motivation for ordering the optimisations in the pipeline.
+- [Commentary/Compiler/OptOrdering](commentary/compiler/opt-ordering) discusses the motivation for ordering the optimisations in the pipeline.
 This may or may not be up to date.
 - You can use `-dverbose-core2core` flag to dump the Core after almost all passes in the pipeline.

 ## Further reading